-In our recent Ofsted report careers advice was rated as "Outstanding".
+In our most recent Ofsted report careers advice was rated as "Outstanding".

 A comprehensive and cohesive programme of advice and guidance prepares pupils very well for the next step in their education or career.
 Employers visit the school to help pupils with interview skills and pupils go outside the school to develop an understanding of the wider world.
 For example, pupils who are interested in the care industry take part in community work.